acorg/2018-cambridge-python-course/class_notes/day3-looking-ahead.md

 * Plotting (1/2 day)
 * Read Excel using Pandas (1/2 day) - maybe Stefan's problem
 * Consolidate things with more programming
-* Pelican notebooks (or possible github pages instead or in conjunction)
+* Pelican notebooks (or possibly github pages instead or in conjunction)

 ## Wednesday